 - Reviewers must not have a conflict of interest with the product being reviewed.
 Vendors, their employees, or anyone with a financial interest in the success of a product are not allowed to review their own product or a competitor’s product.

 - Reviews must be posted by the actual reviewer.
-In keeping with our verification process, we do not allow reviews to be posted on another’s behalf or under an assumed identity.
+In keeping with our verification process, we do not allow reviews to be posted on another’s behalf or under a false or forged identity. (read more here)

 - Reviews must contain original content.
 We do not allow reviews to be copied from another source, including our own website.